All Episodes

 You voted for the guy because you got sucked up into it.

-So anyway, Mike, appreciate it.
+So, anyway, Mike, appreciate it.

-800 more uh 941 Sean, you want to be a part of the program.
+800, more 941, Sean, you want to be a part of the program?

 Cindy is in Cleveland, Ohio.

-We're gonna see you this summer.
+We're going to see you this summer.

-Uh Cindy, how are you?
+Cindy, how are you?

-I am good, Sean.
+I'm doing good, Sean.

 Yourself?